kirk-and-Gem/Project-Reveille/docs/Brief-003-The-Steganography-of-War.md

 This requires a fundamental shift in how we analyze "Warning Signs."
 We must stop looking for the **Army** and start analyzing the **Algorithm of the Crowd**.

-**"If you are looking for trucks instead of ants after Vietnam, you are incompetent."**
+**"If you are looking for trucks instead of ants after Vietnam, you are projecting."**